sonatype-nexus-community/nexus-repository-conan/README.md

 ### (most) Permanent Install

-If you are trying to use the R plugin permanently, it likely makes more sense to do the following:
+If you are trying to use the Conan plugin permanently, it likely makes more sense to do the following:

 * Copy the bundle into `<nexus_dir>/system/org/sonatype/nexus/plugins/nexus-repository-conan/1.0.0/nexus-repository-conan-1.0.0.jar`
 * If you are using OSS edition, make these mods in: `<nexus_dir>/system/com/sonatype/nexus/assemblies/nexus-oss-feature/3.x.y/nexus-oss-feature-3.x.y-features.xml`